What does GetQuorum do?

 Yes, we recommend a custom email solicitation campaign for meetings involving a bylaw vote.
 However it is your responsibility to provide the contents of the emails.
 You can use GetQuorum to send your emails, but we do not take responsibility or liability for the content of the emails sent through our system.

 What if we need help creating an effective solicitation strategy?

 If you are interested in help creating custom communications for your campaign, GetQuorum will happily refer you to our partners specializing in email solicitation.

 How much time does GetQuorum need to be effectively utilized before the AGM?

-According to the Condominium Act, owners must be served notice of an AGM at least 15 days prior to the meeting.
-For best results, GetQuorum recommends potential clients to contact us at least 30 days prior to their next AGM.
+According to the Condominium Act, owners must be served preliminary notice of an AGM at least 35 days prior to the meeting.
+For best results, GetQuorum recommends potential clients to contact us at least 45 days prior to their next AGM.
 This will allow us ample time to setup, run a pre-consent campaign for online distribution thereby reducing your printing costs, and comply with the Condo Act on service of notice of your meeting.
-However, clients have benefitted from only utilizing our Online Proxy Voting Software after they have already served notice themselves.
+However, clients have benefitted from only utilizing our Online Voting Software after they have already served notice themselves.
 Contact us for more details about this.

 How do you handle proxy fraud?